 On June 4, 2015, the Ukrainian parliament adopted Draft Law on Introduction of Changes to Certain Laws of Ukraine with respect to Securing Competitive Conditions for Production of Electricity from Alternative Energy Sources, No. 2010-d of 19.05.2015.

 Students: Starting Your Career in Law

 Interested in a world of opportunity?
-Then we invite you to consider beginning your career with Dentons, one of the largest law firms in the world with over 79 locations in 52 countries and more than 2,500 lawyers and professionals with whom you might be working on any given day.
+Then we invite you to consider beginning your career with Dentons, one of the largest law firms in the world with over 80 locations in 50-plus countries and with 3,000 lawyers and professionals with whom you might be working on any given day.